Resolution of Singularities of Arithmetical Threefolds II: Adapted structure and primary invariants.

 In particular, the function

 is not a constructible function. \end{exam}

-Proposition \ref{Deltaalg} and proposition \ref{Deltageomreg} suggest the following question.
+Proposition \ref{Deltaalg} and Proposition \ref{Deltageomreg} suggest the following question.
 An affirmative answer would be very useful in order to build geometrical invariants from characteristic polyhedra.
-Proposition \ref{Deltageomreg} answers in the affirmative when $S/m_S$ is perfect, with $\tilde{S}:=S$.
+Proposition \ref{Deltageomreg} answers in the affirmative {only} when $S/m_S$ is perfect, {taking $\tilde{S}:=S$ in the answer to the following question.}

 \begin{quest} Let $S$ be an excellent regular local ring with r.s.p. $(u_1, \ldots ,u_n)$ and $h \in S[X]$ (\ref{eq201}).
 Does there exist a smooth local base change $S\subseteq \tilde{S}$, a r.s.p. $(u_1, \ldots ,u_{\tilde{n}})$ of $\tilde{S}$ extending $(u_1, \ldots ,u_n)$ and $Z=X -\tilde{\phi}$, $\tilde{\phi} \in \tilde{S}$, such that the following holds: